 | Frame & suspension | Frame: kiln-dried solid hardwood + engineered wood + MDF mix; 8-gauge sinuous steel coil with cross wires | Frame: kiln-dried solid hardwood + engineered wood mix; 8-gauge sinuous steel coil | Frame: kiln-dried solid hardwood + engineered wood mix; 8-gauge sinuous steel coil | Frame: kiln-dried solid hardwood + plywood; 8-gauge sinuous steel coil |

-| Comfort level | Firm | Plush | - | - |
+| Comfort | Firm | Plush | - | - |

-| Weight capacity per seat | 250 lbs | 300 lbs | 275 lbs | 350 lbs |
+| Capacity/seat | 250 lbs | 300 lbs | 275 lbs | 350 lbs |

 | Cleaning code | SW | W | W | Leather care guidance listed |

-| Assembly (typical) | Attach legs; ~15 minutes | Attach legs; ~15 minutes | Attach legs; ~15 minutes | Power recline; heavy placement; wall clearance to recline 5.5 in |
+| Assembly | Attach legs; ~15 minutes | Attach legs; ~15 minutes | Attach legs; ~15 minutes | Power recline; heavy placement; wall clearance to recline 5.5 in |

-| Standout functional features | Reversible chaise | Reversible orientation; removable cover (not machine washable) | Modern velvet styling | Power zero gravity recline, adjustable headrests, tray, cupholders, USB |
+| Key features | Reversible chaise | Reversible orientation; removable cover (not machine washable) | Modern velvet styling | Power zero gravity recline, adjustable headrests, tray, cupholders, USB |

 How We Tested These Sofas

-To keep comparisons fair, we ran the same checks on each model: assembly and setup friction, cooling and breathability during long sits, comfort and ergonomics (seat feel, back support, and seat-depth fit), sofa durability signals (edge sit-stand cycles and cushion settling), ease of movement and repositioning, size and layout practicality, fabric and cleaning, and overall value.
+To keep the comparison fair, we ran the same checks on each model: assembly and setup friction, cooling and breathability during long sits, comfort and ergonomics (seat feel, back support, and seat-depth fit), sofa durability signals (edge sit-stand cycles and cushion settling), ease of movement and repositioning, size and layout practicality, fabric and cleaning, and overall value.

 Living Spaces Sofa: Our Testing Experience